 Commemorative Items other than Memorials

-Other than Memorials in accordance with Regulation 7 and wreaths and flowers in accordance with Regulation 8.2, the only item permitted on a Burial Plot where there is no Headstone is one non-breakable container for flowers, placed at the head of the Grave in line with adjoining Memorials (the Memorial Conditions relating to Headstones allow for such a container).
+Other than Memorials in accordance with Regulation 7 and wreaths, floral tributes and flowers in accordance with Regulation 8.2, the only item permitted on a Burial Plot where there is no Headstone is one non-breakable container for flowers, placed at the head of the Grave in line with adjoining Memorials (the Memorial Conditions relating to Headstones allow for such a container).

-Wreaths and floral tributes left at the time of Interment, or fresh flowers placed in any permitted receptacle/container, should be removed once withered, and will be removed at the Council’s discretion if the ERI Holder fails to do so.
+Wreaths or floral tributes left on a Grave, and fresh flowers placed in any permitted receptacle/container, should be removed once withered, and will be removed at the Council’s discretion if the ERI Holder fails to do so.

 Any container for flowers must be non-breakable and may not be made of glass, pottery or plastic.